Training Resources for Fellows and Staff

 Postdoc, Postbac, and Graduate Students.
 Information about taxes, Transhare, etc.

 Trainings offered by the DCEG Women Scientist Advisors

 Women Scientist Advisors (WSA) in DCEG support career development and advancement for female investigators across the career span.
 Read more about the role of WSA in advancing science in our Division.

 DCEG offers a range of training resources for staff and their collaborators.

 The Radiation Epidemiology Branch periodically offers an in-depth course intended for people with backgrounds in epidemiology, who are interested in learning about the health effects of radiation exposure—particularly the relationship between ionizing radiation and cancer.
-The next Radiation Epidemiology & Dosimetry Course will be held September 9-12, 2019, at NCI Shady Grove, Rockville, Maryland.
-Registration for the 2019 course is open now.
-Register for the Radiation Epidemiology & Dosimetry Course.
-Questions?
-Please contact us via email.
+Learn more about the 2019 Radiation Epidemiology & Dosimetry Course (videos and course content will be available soon).

 Genes and the Environment in Cancer Causation, video recording of Dr. Joseph F. Fraumeni, Jr., delivering the third Alan S. Rabson Award Lecture for Intramural Research.